-We anticipate that each non-executive director of our company will be entitled to receive compensation equal to \$150,000 per year, payable quarterly, except that the directors who are members of our audit committee will be entitled to \$155,000.
-We further anticipate that the chairman of our board of directors will be entitled to receive compensation equal to \$350,000 per year, and the chairman of our audit committee will be entitled to receive \$175,000 per year.
-We intend to adopt a non-executive deferred share unit plan.
-We expect that 50% of our directors' compensation will be required to be paid in the form of director's deferred share units, or DDSUs, and 50% in the form of either cash or additional DDSUs at the election of each non-executive directors.
+Each non-executive director of our company is entitled to receive compensation equal to \$150,000 per year, payable quarterly, except that the directors who are members of our audit committee are entitled to \$155,000.
+The chairman of our board of directors is to receive compensation equal to \$350,000 per year, and the chairman of our audit committee is entitled to receive \$175,000 per year.
+We have adopted a non-executive deferred share unit plan.
+50% of our directors' compensation is required to be paid in the form of director's deferred share units, or DDSUs, and 50% in the form of either cash or additional DDSUs at the election of each non-executive director.
+An employee of our company who is a director is not entitled to receive fees for serving on our board of directors.

-Because we expect at least half of the non-executive directors' compensation will be paid in DDSUs, they are not required to own a specific amount of our shares.
+Because at least half of the non-executive directors' compensation will be paid in DDSUs, they are not required to own a specific amount of our shares.
 DDSUs are the economic equivalent of shares.
 A director cannot redeem the accumulated DDSUs until he or she ceases to be a member of our board of directors.